na-na-hi/renget/archive/characterprovider.md

 • **Adult Content.** By using these prompts, you affirm that you are over 18 years of age ~~and in a mentally sound state~~.
 • **Balance Your Time.** Engaging in role-play with AI can be enjoyable, but it's crucial not to neglect your real-life responsibilities.
 Maintain a healthy balance by spending time with your real friends and loved ones, engaging in hobbies, and taking care of your personal health.
 • **Rest and Health Matters.** Ensure you take breaks between your "sessions" and pay attention to your health.
 If you experience any discomfort or pain down there, stop immediately.
 I am serious.
 Dead serious.
 Stay hydrated, and eat your [veggies](https://www.youtube.com/shorts/r8fB8EA82DU).
-• **Proxy Warning.** Be cautious when using custom proxy builds.
+• **Proxy Warning.** Be cautious when using a proxy.
+Some may log your messages, or collect your data, such as IPs.
-• **I guess this is important.** All my characters are 18+.
+• **Fictional Characters.** All my characters are 18+.
 Even if it's just a text and a picture.
-(And I can't stop you from modifying it as you want)
+Even if stated the opposite.
+They're not real.
+Everything is made up.
+(And I can't and won't stop you from modifying them as you want)
+• **Responsibility.** I am not responsible for what content is being created using these prompts.
 ######
 - - -
 ##### Progress Map